All Articles

 Active Aerodynamics — The Headline Change

 For the first time, F1 cars will have movable aerodynamic surfaces that adjust in real time.
 Front and rear wing elements transition between a high-downforce configuration for corners and a low-drag mode on straights.
-Think of it as DRS on steroids — but automatic and across the entire car.
+It is active aerodynamics — automatic, across the whole car, every lap.

 What does this mean at the track?
 Expect noticeably different car shapes on the straights versus the corners.
 The visual effect is striking: wings will visibly flatten at high speed, then snap back under braking.
 Top speeds could rise by 10-15 km/h compared to 2025.